JurgenR/aioslsk/docs/source/MESSAGES.rst

 DistributedServerSearchRequest (Code 93)
 ----------------------------------------

-This message exists internally only for deserialization purposes and this is actually a ServerSearchRequest_ .
+This message exists internally only for deserialization purposes and this is actually a :ref:`ServerSearchRequest`

 :Code: 93 (0x5D)
+:Status: USED
 :Send/Receive:
    1. **uint8**: distributed_code
    2. **uint32**: unknown: unknown value, seems like this is always 0x31